 5 Interoperability Behaviour

-A step by step description of the demonstration, giving examples of how content and data is passed between components as visible at the interoperability points identified in the systems description.
+A step by step description of the demonstration, giving examples of how content and data is passed between components is visible at the interoperability points identified in the systems description.
 Any initial assumptions about the state of the system should be clearly stated.
-These examples should be consistent with each other from step to step so that the the outcomes of various ITS-related processing can be clearly understood.
-A short explanation should be provided for each step, hihglighting the role of the ITS data categories used.
+These examples should be consistent with each other from step to step so that the outcomes of various ITS-related processing can be clearly understood.
+A short explanation should be provided for each step, highlighting the role of the ITS data categories used.